9 great alternative funding options for your early-stage startup

 If you’re in between your seed and your Series A, regional CFO services firms like Venture First or Airstream Alpha are a great resource for highly-experienced financial professionals.
 There are also some international platforms like Pilot and AirCFO that provide CFO services online.

-If you’re not quite ready to commit to these services, reach out to Forecastr to learn more about our financial support packages.
-We provide you with a simple and convenient financial modeling interface with a wide variety of support packages to suit any budget.
+If you’re not quite sure where to start, reach out to Forecastr to learn more about our finance support packages.
+We provide you with a great financial model and a variety of support packages to suit any budget - from dedicated CFOs to shared financial analysts.

 We admire entrepreneurs and anyone who’s out there trying to grow a small business.
 We love to see the passion, tenacity, and drive that founders...